reneklootwijk/my-yaml-config/README.md

 The following methods are provided:

-* `load()`, this method loads the specified configuration file(s), merges the configuration files in case multiple files are specified and returns a promise.
+* `load(options)`, this method loads the specified configuration file(s), merges the configuration files in case multiple files are specified and returns a promise.
 When the promise resolves it returns the resulting configuration as a JSON object.
-When oen of the specified files does not exist or contains an error, the promise will be be rejected.
+When the *ignoreNonExisting* option is set to true, any non-existing files will be ignored, by default the option is set to false.
+When the *ignoreNonExisting* option is not set or set to false the promise will be rejected when one of the specified files does not exist.

 * `get(path, [separator=])`, this method returns the value of a specific property that must be specified as a JSON path string.
 By default a dot is used as separator.
 A different separator can be used by specifying it via the separator attribute.
 If no path is specified, the whole configuration will be returned as JSON object.